tyrw/css-tricks-react-auth/README.md

-# React authentication and access control
+# React authentication & access control

-Authentication is one of those things that just always seems to take a lot more effort than we want it to.
-To set up auth, you have to re-research topics you haven’t thought about since the last time you did authentication, and the fast-paced nature of the space means things have often changed in the meantime.
-New threats, new options, and new updates may have kept you guessing and digging through docs in your past projects.
+Authentication & access control are required for most applications, but they distract us from building core features.

-In this article, we lay out a different approach to authentication (and access control, SSO, and more) in React applications.
-Rather than add a static library that you have to keep up to date or re-research each time you want to implement auth, we’ll use a service that stays up to date automatically and is a much simpler alternative to Auth0, Okta, and others.
+In this article, I'll cover a straightforward way to add auth & access control in React.

+Instead of adding a static library that you have to keep up to date or re-research each time you build a project, we'll use a service that stays up to date automatically and is a much simpler alternative to Auth0, Okta, and others.

 ## React authentication

-We typically use a similar approach when writing authentication in React: our React app makes a request to our authentication server, which then returns an access token.
-That token is saved in the browser and can be used in subsequent requests to your server (or other servers, if needed).
-Whether writing standard email & password authentication or using magic links or single sign on (SSO) logins like Google, Azure, or Facebook, we want our React app to send an initial request to an authentication server and have that server handle all the complexity of generating a token.

-So React’s responsibility in authentication is to:
+There are two main things your React application needs to do to sign on a user:

-1. Send the initial request to the authentication server
+1. Get an access token from an authentication server
-2. Receive and store the access token
-3. Send the access token to your server with each subsequent request
+2. Send the access token to your backend server with each subsequent request

+These steps are the same for pretty much all authentication, whether that's standard email & password, magic links, or single sign on (SSO) logins like Google, Azure, or Facebook.

+Ultimately, we want our React app to send an initial request to an authentication server and have that server generate an access token we can use.

 ## JWT access tokens

-JSON Web Tokens (JWTs) are compact, URL-safe tokens that can be used for authentication and access control in React applications.
-Each JWT has a simple JSON-object as its “payload” and is signed such that your server can verify that the payload is authentic.
-An example JWT would look like:
+There are different choices for what type of access token to use, but JSON Web Tokens (JWTs) are a great option.
+JWTs are compact, URL-safe tokens that your React application can use for authentication and access control.

+Each JWT has a JSON object as its “payload” and is signed such that your backend server can verify that the payload is authentic.
+An example JWT looks like:

 ```
 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VySWQiOjEsImF1dGhvcml6YXRpb24iOiJhZG1pbiJ9.f7iKN-xi24qrQ5NQtOe0jiriotT-rve3ru6sskbQXnA
 ```

-The payload for this token is the middle section (separated by periods):
+The payload for this JWT is the middle section (separated by periods):

 ```
 eyJ1c2VySWQiOjEsImF1dGhvcml6YXRpb24iOiJhZG1pbiJ9